pytorch/csprng/README.md

-CSPRNG generates a random 128-bits key on CPU using one of its generators and runs [AES128](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [CTR mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)) mode either on CPU or CUDA to generate random 128 bits state and apply transformation function to map it to target tensor values.
+CSPRNG generates a random 128-bits key on CPU using one of its generators and runs [AES128](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [CTR mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)) mode either on CPU or on GPU using CUDA to generate random 128 bits state and apply transformation function to map it to target tensor values.
 This approach is based on [Parallel Random Numbers: As Easy as 1, 2, 3(John K. Salmon, Mark A. Moraes, Ron O. Dror, and David E. Shaw, D. E. Shaw Research)](http://www.thesalmons.org/john/random123/papers/random123sc11.pdf).
 It makes CSPRNG both crypto-secure and parallel on CUDA and CPU.